-Play with electrons and dirt.
+Example: Play with electrons and dirt.
 Hike, trek or run deep and far, as often as you can, in the nature.
 Any exposure to nature is regenerative, and one reason for this is Schumann Resonances.

 The evidence against manmade EMF (electromagnetic fields) is solid, but unrecognized.
 Microwaves hit mitochondria where it hurts most, at frequency level.
 EMF pollution has been linked to brain tumors, cancer, Alzheimer’s, migraines, Parkinson’s, osteoporosis, skin problems, behavioral problems in children, and DNA damage, with little media exposure.
 Cellphone radiation also disrupts the blood-brain barrier, allowing heavy metals and other toxins to enter the brain.

 Example: Cut down man-made radiation from your living environment, especially at night.
 Put a kill-timer on the wifi.
 Auto-shutdown or flightsafe the cellphone.
 Avoid extended proximity to cellular stations or power lines.
 Treat yourself with advanced biophysical machines like E-Relief to create more resistance and energy against environmental stressors.
 For select articles and research on electromagnetic field (EMF) go here.